soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *Debugging method was dependent on group member.
-Some just used ... and others used ... .
-We did a single profiling*
-> *run of our main code at some point that showed ...*
->
 > Answer:

-We primarily used logging and print statements to debug our code.
+We didn’t encounter major bugs during our experiments, but when smaller issues came up we primarily used logging and print statements to solve them.
+Since we used Hugging Face’s Trainer class, much of the training pipeline was already well-optimized.

 ## Working in the cloud